Barry Wagner

-Barry Wagner (born November 24, 1967) is a retired American football player in the Arena Football League for the Orlando Predators, with whom he won his first ArenaBowl Championship, and the San Jose SaberCats, with whom he won two championships.
-He also played in the World Indoor Football League as a wide receiver/defensive back with the Daytona Beach Thunder.
+Barry Wagner (born November 24, 1967) is an American former professional football player in the Arena Football League (AFL) for the Orlando Predators, with whom he won his first ArenaBowl Championship, and the San Jose SaberCats, with whom he won two championships.
+He also played in the World Indoor Football League (WIFL) as a wide receiver/defensive back with the Daytona Beach Thunder.
 Wagner is the all-time AFL all-purpose yardage leader.
 He is considered the best Arena Football player of all time.
 During the 2012 Arena Football League season, Wagner was named the league's greatest player of all time.

 Early life

-Wagner attended Greensboro Public School in Greensboro, Alabama where he was a member of the football team.
+Wagner attended Greensboro Public School in Greensboro, Alabama, where he was a member of the football team.
 Wagner served as a wide receiver and the backup quarterback.

 College career

 While attending Alabama A&M University, Wagner starred in football and broke many school records held by former Pittsburgh Steeler John Stallworth.
 As a senior, he caught 112 passes for 1,817 yards (16.22 yards per rec. avg.), won Associated Press and Football News Division II All-America honors, was the Southern Intercollegiate Athletic Conference Player of the Year, and played in the 1989 Senior Bowl.
 In one game against Clark Atlanta University, he caught 23 passes, setting two school single game records with 370 receiving yards and 5 receiving touchdowns.